-VRPs are men and women from the communities that Jeevika works with, many of them farmers themselves, who are given information on best practices and sustainable agriculture by the Livelihood Specialists of Jeevika, which the VRPs then disseminate to the farmers through existing groups such as the Self Help Groups (SHGs).
+While Digital Green has been partnering Jeevika (a state chapter under the NRLM) since 2012, in Madhubani, the partnership is only about four months old.
+Yet, I found a high level of engagement among the Village Resource Persons (VRPs) in this block.
+VRPs are men and women from the communities that Jeevika works with, many of whom are farmers themselves.
+The VRPs are given information on best practices and sustainable agriculture by the Livelihood Specialists of Jeevika, which the VRPs then disseminate to the farmers through groups such as the Self Help Groups (SHGs).

 The training also touches upon some soft skills like body language for effective facilitation during the video screening and also some data gathering requirements such as taking the attendance to track interest and adoption of the best practices shared through the video.